arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Directive template_

 	>**Note**: This sets us up with a basic directive with some best practices, like the fact that is uses Strict Mode.
-Weâ€™ve also got JSHint running in the background so it can catch some common JavaScript coding issues as we type, for instance if we try to reuse a function parameter name.
+We’ve also got JSHint running in the background so it can catch some common JavaScript coding issues as we type, for instance if we try to reuse a function parameter name.

 1. Add another parameter named **scope** to the end of the **link** function and hover it to show that **JSHint** flags it as a _duplicated_ declaration.